chronhq/backend/README.md

 ## Production Setup

-First, run `cp config/nginx/allowed_ips.conf.sample config/nginx/allowed_ips.conf` and edit the new file to whitelist IPs that should have write access to the API.
-This is required for the time being to run the API in production.
-After this, `make run_prod` can then be used to configure the containers for a production setup.
+`make run_prod` can be used to configure the containers for a production setup.